Digital Account Application

 Goals

-3. Reduce banker efforts to correct address errors.
+correct address errors.

-4. Increase match probability within the funding
+Increase the probability of accurate matches within the

-risk model.
+funding risk model.

 Solution